sethll/caffeine-bedtime-calculator/README.md

 Arguments:

-    TARGET:         Whole number.
+    TARGET:         Natural number.
 Target caffeine amount (in milligrams) for bedtime.
 Recommendation: 50 to 100
     TIME_AMOUNT:    Format is '24-hour-time:amount'.
 'Amount' is milligrams of caffeine.
 E.g, '1100:300'